6.1.2.1 Eligibility for entitlements

 To be classified as a dependant, at the time of the worker’s death a person must demonstrate they have been or would have been, but for the incapacity of the worker due to injury, 'wholly, mainly or partly dependent' on the worker’s earnings.

-Dependents are generally partners or children but can also be family members Family member means a partner, parent, grandparent, sibling or child of the worker or of the worker's partner (such as a parent Parent of a worker includes a person who has day to day care and control of the worker) or non-family members.
+Dependants are generally partners or children but can also be family members In relation to a work-related: • severe injury for which immediate inpatient treatment in hospital is received • eligible progressive disease • fatal injury a ‘family member’ means a partner, parent, grandparent, sibling or child of the worker or of the worker's partner.
+Note: this definition is not the same as a close family member. (such as a parent Parent of a worker includes a person who has day to day care and control of the worker) or non-family members.

 Although there is no dependency at the time of the worker’s death, an unborn child may be determined to be dependent from the time of their birth.